 This post may contain affiliate links, which means I may receive compensation if you make a purchase using one of these links.

-There’s nothing quite like the fresh, crisp untouched pages of a new planner, but if you’re anything like me, finding the perfect planner and actually using it from January to December can prove to be quite a challenge.
-My list of planner failures is substantial… Franklin Covey, My Blog Plan [discontinued], Plum Paper Planners, A Virtuous Woman Life Planner [discontinued], Happy Planner, and Diamond Workbook.
+There’s nothing quite like the fresh, crisp untouched pages of a new planner.
+If you’re anything like me, finding the perfect planner and actually using it from January to December can prove to be quite a challenge.
+In an effort to find a planner that I actually could stick with, I decided to attempt creating a FrankenPlanner.

 And it’s not that those planners were ever not used, I just never used them consistently to their full potential, and they didn’t seem to work with my brain.
 All that to say, there hasn’t been a lot of goal crushing going on in my life recently and that’s something I am determined to change!